aiven/devportal/docs/products/kafka/kafka-connect/howto/gcs-sink.rst

 Setup an GCS sink connector with Aiven Console
 ----------------------------------------------

-The following example demonstrates how to setup an Apache Kafka Connect® S3 sink connector using the `Aiven Console <https://console.aiven.io/>`_.
+The following example demonstrates how to setup an Apache Kafka Connect® GCS sink connector using the `Aiven Console <https://console.aiven.io/>`_.

 Define an Apache Kafka Connect® configuration file
 ''''''''''''''''''''''''''''''''''''''''''''''''''